-It is agreed that the most important aspect on the university website refers to the availability or well-structured and understandable information.
-Interesting, students consider that the next most important aspect refers to availability of complete information provided in different languages, whereas the university staff believes that smartphone friendliness is the second most important factor on the university website.
-Both agree that successfully integrated social media has the lowest aspect of significance.
+It is agreed that the most important aspect on the university website refers to the availability of well structured and understandable information.
+Students consider that the next most important aspect refers to availability of complete information provided in different languages, whereas the university staff believes that smartphone friendliness is the second most important factor on the university website.
+Both agree that successfully integrated social media is of least importance.
+Obtained survey results regarding the creation of outstanding university website have indicated the need for improved communication competences, namely, written communication skills in foreign languages and ability to present clear information, organisational and digital skills.